sciZer0/newdiscoveries/a/README.md

 ### B. "Official" Concept of Work and "Official" Concept of Energy

-From the text above we already know that science considers that the Universe/Nature in the whole is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.
+We already know that science considers that the Universe/Nature in general is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.

 Plus, "official" science thinks that the Universe (Big Organism) can do its work by Gravitational Force (Invisible Hand).